flyntwp/flynt/README.md

 ## Usage
 In your terminal, navigate to `<your-project>/wp-content/themes/flynt` and run `npm start`.
 This will start a local server at `localhost:3000`.

-All files in `assets`,  `Components` and `Features` will now be watched for changes and compiled to the `dist` folder.
+All files in `assets` and `Components` will now be watched for changes and compiled to the `dist` folder.
 Happy coding!

 ### Assets

-The `./assets` folder contains all SCSS, images, and font files for the theme.
+The `./assets` folder contains all JavaScript, SCSS, images, and font files for the theme.
 Files inside this folder are watched for changes and compile to `./dist`.

 The `main.scss` file is compiled to `./dist/assets/main.css` which is enqueued in the front-end.